-ETHNOGRAPHIC RESEARCH – THE BUNUN OF TAIWAN
+ETHNOGRAPHIC RESEARCH AND FILM – THE BUNUN OF SOUTHERN TAIWAN

 Interview set up at the Bunun Educational and Cultural Foundation in Taidong, Taiwan